robot144/singularity_tools/README.md

 ## Packages

 The current list of packages is:
  - __cdo__  : cdo is a tool for working with netcdf and grib files.
-Other tools are included, such as eccodes, netcdf and nview
+Other tools are included, such as eccodes, netcdf and nview [cdo tutorial](https://code.mpimet.mpg.de/projects/cdo/wiki/Tutorial)
  - __qgis__ : qgis is an interactive package for geographical data.
+[QGIS tutorial](https://www.qgistutorials.com/en/)